 Fiaz Ahamed: The demand for automation has always been there.
 As far back as we can see in the past, persistent and growing demand for the mechanization of human labor has driven automation.
 From primitive calculators to modern aircrafts operated on autopilot, automation like Robotic Process Automation (RPA) has proliferated in every industry.
 It has become a necessary component of modern businesses.

 AI, on the other hand, I owe to the exponential developments in the field over the last decade or so.
 The concept of formal reasoning and emulating human thought dates back to the 18th century, yet the progress made in AI in the last decade has been unprecedented.
 The widespread adoption of cloud computing, smartphones, and seamless internet access has made data readily accessible, which serves as the cornerstone of AI's growth.
 AI has become a buzzword and a topic of constant discussion, with new developments emerging every month, if not every week.
 Just look at the past few weeks: ChatGPT, BARD, and now Einstein GPT.
-Observing the endless potential of AI and the exciting possibilities it presents for the future is fascinating.
+Observing the endless potential of AI for business and the exciting possibilities it presents for the future is fascinating.

 Fiaz Ahamed: Undoubtedly, generative AI.
 It will be the focal point of attention for the next two to three years because so many generative models are released in a very short time.
 There was Open AI's DALL E, then Nvidia's GAN, Stable Diffusion, DALL E 2, and now three more.